tienlonghungson/Hands-On-Embedded-System/ExtInt7seg/README.md

 - One button is used to increase the displayed number, while the other one is used to decrease.

 # Notes:
-- This the standard version of this [code](https://github.com/tienlonghungson/Hands-On-Embedded-System/tree/main/ExternalInterupt)
+- This is the standard version of this [code](https://github.com/tienlonghungson/Hands-On-Embedded-System/tree/main/ExternalInterupt)

 ![ExtInt7seg](ExtInt7seg.png)